PennLINC/babs/docs/source/developer_how_to_test.rst

 * Step 2.1 Comprehensive tests using a toy BIDS data and the toy BIDS App
 * Step 2.2 Real application using a large-scale dataset and a real BIDS App

+Note that here we provide a comprehensive list of tests, which is important to go through before a new release.
+However, for minor changes in the source code, a comprehensive test may not be necessary and more focused tests may be sufficient.
+If you are not sure which tests are sufficient, we are happy to discuss about it.

 --------------------------------------------------------------------
 General guidelines for testing ``babs-submit`` and ``babs-status``
 --------------------------------------------------------------------

-In theory, we should test on both SGE and Slurm systems.
+In theory, it's best to test on both SGE and Slurm systems.
 However, researchers may not have access to both systems.
 Therefore, if you make a pull request, please let us know which HPC job scheduler system you've used to test.